SineStriker/qt-json-autogen/README.md

 QAS_JSON_DECLARE(Classroom)
 ```
 + Use `QAS_JSON_DECLARE` to define the serializer and deserializer of the class, then it becomes serializable.
+    + Template classes or classes in the scope of a template class with more than one type are not supported.

++ If the class is a derived class, only super classes specified after the class will participate in serialization and deserialization.
+The super class name should be in complete form in global scope.
+    ```c++
+    namespace NS {
+        class Base { ... }
+        class Derived : public Base { ... }
+    }
+    QAS_JSON_DECLARE(NS::Derived, NS::Base)
+    ```
+    + Note that serializable super class should be publicly inherited.

 + Use `QAS_ATTRIBUTE` to specify the key of a member in json object ans `QAS_IGNORE` to ignore a member.
 Only public members participate in serialization and deserialization.